KUAS-Korea/KUAS-2021-igem/Project/ProposedImplementation.md

 Each result shows a significant change after treatment in the case of R. muscosa, but A. zeteki shows only a slight decrease in Bd, and eventually Frog dies.

-There are main reasons for the difference between R. musosa and A. zeteki.
+The article suggests few possible reasons for the different outcomes between R. musosa and A. zeteki.

-The first is that A. zeteki's skin is not suitable for J. lividum to survive.
+The first is that A. zeteki's skin might not suitable for J. lividum to survive.
 A. zeteki secretes several skin toxins, which are anti-bacterial materials and can affect the growth of bacteria.

 The second is Different evolutionary histories of the host and symbiont.
 R. muscosa and J. lividum have long evolutionary histories of the host and symbiont to find symbiosis with each other in nature, but A. zeteki and J. lividum have not found such symbiosis.
 What we need to supplement through the previous problem is that our strain are also bacteria, so we need to have resistance to skin toxins, and we need to devise a way to combine bacteria through the common part of frog skin to prevent differences in behavior according to evolutionary history of the host and symbol.

+Since J.lividium has failed to establish on the skin of A.zeteki, there is a need for an improved probiotic approach.

 Reference: